 The Webb School is located in Bell Buckle, Tennessee.
 Bell Buckle is a rural area in Bedford County where there is just 1 other private school to choose from.
 What sets The Webb School apart is that it's a private coed boarding school.
 In terms of religious orientation, The Webb School is a nonsectarian school.
 Boarding in Tennessee can be a great learning experience for students.
 Being able to live apart from parents for a little while undoubtedly prepares them for the real world.… More

+There are several high-quality boarding schools in Tennessee offering many options for anyone thinking about going this route for their child’s education.
+Students attending boarding schools in Tennessee have various activities to do, from historical landmarks to breathtaking state parks.
+Tennessee has it all!
 Boarding schools are one of the most prestigious ways in the United States for a young person to get an education.
-No other form of education offers the bottom up and all encompassing approach that a boarding school does.
-In Tennessee, there are several high quality boarding schools that offer a plethora of options for anyone thinking about going this route for their child’s education.
+No other form of education offers the bottom-up and all-encompassing approach that a boarding school does.
+In Tennessee, there are several high-quality boarding schools that offer a plethora of options for anyone thinking about going this route for their child’s education.

 A boarding school is a unique type of high school in the United States.
 Unlike typical private schools, a boarding school is where a person will live, eat, and go to school seven days a week.
 In this way, a boarding school is a much more in-depth form of education that is at the top of choices for many families.
 However, many boarding schools cost between 30k and 60k a year, so it is important that families understand all of the pros and cons before making the decision to invest in their child through boarding school education.
 In Tennessee, residents have five boarding schools to choose from that are all over the state.